ritterim/markdown-proofing/README.md

   - Rules can have an optional condition, which is applied as `warning < 40` -- it's a `warning` only when the value is less than `40`.
     - This is useful for statistics and other numerical outputs from analyzers.

+## Spellcheck

+The `SpellingAnalyzer` implements [markdown-spellcheck](https://www.npmjs.com/package/markdown-spellcheck).
+This package uses a `.spelling` file for permitting unrecognized text.

+[markdown-spellcheck](https://www.npmjs.com/package/markdown-spellcheck) also includes an interactive CLI, which you can use to interactively fix spelling and update the `.spelling` file as necessary.
+You may find this useful.

 ## TODO

 There are built-in presets for analyzers and rules.
 Or, you can supply your own -- optionally extending a preset!